 If we have said it once, we have said it a thousand times: all fundraising activities should begin with your friends and family.
 Why?
 Because, for the first-time campaigner/fundraiser, friends and family are the quickest and easiest source of funds that you will need to get off the ground.
+(You can learn more about who to ask for donations here)

 Asking for donations from friends and family first also helps you test and modify your fundraising message in a safe environment without risking too much if you flub a line here or there.
 By working in this safe space you can refine your message and discover what messages work best for you.
 Heck, you can even ask friends and family questions about your pitch to see where you might be able to improve for future calls.